-- Individual Finance is money that an individual brings out for the smooth running of an organization. - Partnership Finance is when a group of people contribute money for the smooth running of an organization. - Business Finance is when the money for running the business comes out from the business itself.
+- Individual finance is money that an individual brings out for the smooth running of an organisation. - Partnership finance is when a group of people contribute money for the smooth running of an organisation. - Business finance is when the money for running the business comes out from the business itself.